 If you want to refinance a home equity loan, it will help to have a median FICO® Score of at least 680.
 For the best rates, you want a credit score of 700 or higher, according to Experian™.
 You’ll also want to keep it a fairly low debt-to-income ratio (DTI).

 Another important consideration is how much home equity you have.
 Although some lenders may allow you to convert more equity into cash than others, you usually need to leave a certain amount of equity in the house.

-At this time, Quicken Loans® doesn’t offer home equity loans.
+At this time, Rocket Mortgage® doesn’t offer home equity loans.

 Other Home Equity Loan Refinance Options